 The Ohio University athletic team nickname of "Bobcats" was decided via a 1925 a campus-wide contest.
-Our bobcat mascot, named Rufus, has changed appearances many times since the debut in 1960, from papier-mâché all the way to the current costume.
-The name "Rufus" comes from the species name for the bobcat, Lynx rufus, and is also a reference to Rufus Putnam, a member of the first board of trustees.
+Our bobcat mascot named Rufus has changed appearances many times since the debut in 1960, from papier-mâché all the way to the current costume.
+The name "Rufus" comes from the species name for the bobcat, Lynx rufus, and is also a reference to Rufus Putnam, a member of the first board of trustees and co-founder of the university.

 History & Traditions